-VP of AI, Wisor
+VP R&D, Wisor

-VP of AI, Wisor
+VP R&D, Wisor

 Modern supply chains are complex, multimodal, and span global geographies.
 It’s not uncommon for goods to move from port to rail to a final destination warehouse, where those goods are further distributed by truck.
 Drayage handles the short-haul movement between transport modes and carriers.
 It plays a critical role in connecting major shipping legs like ocean, rail, and truck.